Friday, March 16, 2012

 Moving Forward!

 We cannot move forward or solve our problems by running away from them.
-The situation in the north requires a concerted approach from federal and state governments, traditional rulers, religious groups, and northern intellectuals - who are the major supporters of Boko Haram based on their postings and comments on social media.
-Adding to that the political dominance of the Fulani and the Hausa groups is what it is because your fathers, Mothers, Uncles, Friends, and Kings and Queens are complicit.
+The situation in the north requires a concerted approach from federal and state governments, traditional rulers, religious groups, and northern intellectuals, who are the major supporters of Boko Haram based on their postings and comments on social media.
+Adding to that, the political dominance of the Fulani and the Hausa groups is what it is because your fathers, Mothers, Uncles, Friends, and Kings and Queens are complicit.
 They know that you are unrepentantly greedy.
-They take advantage of it, buy your conscience with your own money, and corrupt the system the more.
-That is our national disease that does not require consultation or dialogue or SNC to redress or address.
+They take advantage of it, buy your conscience with your own money, and corrupt the system more.
+That is our national disease that does not require consultation or dialogue, or an SNC to redress or address.
 First, you must change yourself.

 Indeed, the menace of Boko Haram is real and the threat it poses to north-south cohesion is real.
 I am not oblivious to those facts.
 But Nigeria is greater than Boko Haram, greater than Boko Haram's sponsors, and greater than Boko Haram's intent and mission.
 We should not surrender to fear, nor retreat in our search for that Nigeria where equal rights and justice are not a mere illusion, but vested, inalienable, and achievable.